sinicization/postman-docs/src/pages/docs/getting-started/importing-templates.md

 ## Next steps

-You can [publish your own public APIs](/docs/publishing-your-api/publish-public-api) and [add your team listing](/docs/publishing-your-api/add-api-network/) to the API Network to help people onboard with your services.
+You can [publish your own public APIs](/docs/publishing-your-api/publish-public-api) to your [public workspaces](/docs/publishing-your-api/publish-public-api) to help people onboard with your services.